7RU7H/Archive/Alternate-Resources.md

 Eventually this list will become more full - if you are not here I probably finding the time to put you here.
 These just resource I have turned to - if you are not I will discover and place you here.

-This repository stands on and shadows amongst absolute giants in the various communities that may largely go unnoticed.
+This repository stands on and in the shadows amongst absolute giants from various communities that may largely go unnoticed.
 As a thanks and recognition as well a firm statement of transcendence through the power of dispersed information here is a list of *Alternate* or **better resources** with a sentence at most a description in alphabetical order:

+#### Alh4zr3d

+Ex fighter pilot and Python developer turned Infosec's biggest proponent of Cthulhu lore and Nim.
+Malder-in-chef, his back catalogue of streams [on Twitch](https://www.twitch.tv/alh4zr3d/about) is full incredibly funny and educational streams of retired HTB boxes, THM machines, lots of AD lab work, Red teaming, Malware and chat full of real hackers and professionals and also Al malding proving his awesomeness after four hours.
+He is a busy dude now though, hopeful happier given how difficult it would be to stream boxes like he did and sometimes does.
+[YouTube](https://www.youtube.com/channel/UCz-Z-d2VPQXHGkch0-_KovA)

 #### Arch Wiki